kpym/esplus/README.md

 ### template

+The templates are executed with the [text/template](https://pkg.go.dev/text/template) golang package.
+The [sprig](github.com/Masterminds/sprig) functions are available.
 If there is a single parameter it is passed as a string, else the parameters are passed as array of strings.

+To see how go templates work, you can check [hashicorp's help](https://developer.hashicorp.com/nomad/tutorials/templates/go-template-syntax).

 The following espanso trigger will replace `!lo` with the clipboard content in lowercase.